 The softening solution

 While there are short-term fixes to restore lather to your daily cleaning and grooming routine, you’ll never truly solve your hard water problems until you soften your water.
 Soft water will not only fix your lather troubles, but will work around the clock to prevent other hard water issues such as spotty dishes, embarrassing stains, scale buildup on your fixtures and scummy shower walls.
 Find out if you have hard water by taking our free test.
-Then, find the best water softener for your home with our step-by-step tool.
+Then, find the best water softener for your home with a Whirlpool Water Softener.